wp-media/adminimize/readme.txt

 * Maintenance: usable in WP 3.1
 * Feature: Remove Admin Bar per role
 * Feature: Add options for WP Nav Menu
-* Bugfix: php warning for wrong datatype [WP Forum](http://wordpress.org/support/topic/plugin-adminimize-warning-in-array)
+* Bug-fix: php warning for wrong data-type [WP Forum](http://wordpress.org/support/topic/plugin-adminimize-warning-in-array)
-* Bugfix: php warning on foreach [WP Forum](http://wordpress.org/support/topic/plugin-adminimize-warning-error-invalid-argument-supplied-for-foreach)
+* Bug-fix: php warning on foreach [WP Forum](http://wordpress.org/support/topic/plugin-adminimize-warning-error-invalid-argument-supplied-for-foreach)

 = v1.7.12 (10/02/2010) =
-* Bugfix: Fallback for deactivate profile.php on roles smaller administration
+* Bug-fix: Fallback for deactivate profile.php on roles smaller administration
-* Bugfix: Redirect from Dashboard on different roles
+* Bug-fix: Redirect from Dashboard on different roles
 * Maintenance: small changes on code

 = v1.7.11 (09/24/2010) =
-* Bugfix: for WP < 3.0; function get_post_type_object() is not exist
+* Bug-fix: for WP < 3.0; function get_post_type_object() is not exist

 = v1.7.10 (09/24/2010) =
-* Bugfix: link-page in admin
+* Bug-fix: link-page in admin
-* Bugfix: meta-boxes on link-page
+* Bug-fix: meta-boxes on link-page
-* Bugfix: check for post or page with WP 3.*
+* Bug-fix: check for post or page with WP 3.*
 * Maintenance: german language files
 * Maintenance: pot-file
 * Feature: new css for "User-info" in WP 3.0
 * Maintenance: incl. the new css-file

 = v1.7.9 (09/15/2010) =
-* Bugfix for new role-checking
+* Bug-fix for new role-checking

 = v1.7.8 (09/13/2010) =
 * changes for WPMU and WP 3.0 MultiSite
-* bugfix for admin-menu in WPMU and WP 3.0 MultiSite
+* bug-fix for admin-menu in WPMU and WP 3.0 MultiSite
-* bugfix for metaboxes in WPMU and WP 3.0 MultiSite
+* bug-fix for meta boxes in WPMU and WP 3.0 MultiSite
-* bugfix for global settings in WPMU and WP 3.0 MultiSite
+* bug-fix for global settings in WPMU and WP 3.0 MultiSite
-* bugfix for link-options in WPMU and WP 3.0 MultiSite
+* bug-fix for link-options in WPMU and WP 3.0 MultiSite
-* bugfix for custom redirect after login
+* bug-fix for custom redirect after login
-* different bugfixes fpr php-warnings
+* different bug-fixes fpr php-warnings

 = v1.7.7 (03/18/2010) =
 * small fixes for redirect on deactivate Dashboard